 They were such a hit among my friends and family that I decided the recipe should go up now, just in case you have, like me, an abundance of cranberry sauce leftover from Christmas dinner.
 (In case you missed it, you can catch my cranberry sauce video here.)

 The pastry I use for these custard tartlets is based on a classic sour cream pastry.
-I replace the sour cream with yogurt, but if sour cream is what you have, you can use it in place of the yogurt.
-I also swapped out some of the all purpose flour with whole wheat because I like the flavour and texture it gives.
+I replace the sour cream with yogurt, but if sour cream is what you have, you can definitely use it.
+I normally make this pie dough with all-purpose flour, but I swapped in a bit of whole wheat flour this time because I like the flavour and texture it gives.

 The filling on these custard tartlets is tangy, not too sweet, and bakes into a silky smooth bite of heaven.